-The lobster roll — which is absolutely not a sandwich — might be the most polarizing of all polarizing New England fare.
-Some eaters favor their meat served cold, dressed heavily with mayonnaise, and stuffed between a hot dog bun with lettuce and tomato; others eschew excessive accoutrement, preferring their lobster served hot, dressed simply with butter, and packed into a warm, buttered New England-style hot dog bun.
-Mostly everyone agrees on the hot dog bun.
-Honestly, though: There’s no wrong way to eat a lobster roll (fast food versions notwithstanding).
-Here are 12 essential lobster rolls to snack on when in or near the city.Read More
+The lobster roll — with its few, simple ingredients — might be the most polarizing of all polarizing New England fare.
+Some eaters favor their meat served cold, dressed with mayonnaise, and stuffed between a hot dog bun with lettuce and tomato; others eschew “excessive” accoutrement, preferring their lobster served hot, dressed simply with butter, and packed into a warm, buttered New England-style hot dog bun.
+Honestly, there’s no wrong way to eat a lobster roll.
+(Although, let’s be real here, why would anyone order a hot lobster roll and risk a soggy bun?)
+Here are 8 essential lobster rolls to snack on when in or near the city.Read More

-The northeast is full of lobster rolls — here’s where to find a good one in the Hub
+The area is full of lobster rolls — here’s where to find a handful of excellent ones

 This North End sandwich shop serves its lobster rolls “classic cold” or “hot in butter,” but note that both versions include mayo.
 There are three different sizes, including the 28-ounce “Lobstitution.”
 The smallest size comes on the traditional New England-style hot dog bun, while the others come on sub rolls.
 Want to send an out-of-town friend a taste of Boston?
 Pauli’s ships lobster roll kits and whoopie pies nationwide.

-Neptune’s lobster roll is regarded as perhaps the best lobster roll in the city.
-Served on a toasted brioche roll, it’s available hot and buttered as well as cold with mayo.
-Neptune’s roll is massive, not one of those four- or five-bite situations.
-Expect to wait in line — Neptune doesn’t take reservations.
+Served on toasted brioche, Neptune Oyster’s lobster roll is available hot and buttered as well as cold with mayo.
+Keep in mind: Neptune’s roll is massive, not one of those four- or five-bite situations.
+And, expect to wait in line outside — Neptune is a super popular North End haunt and doesn’t take reservations.

 James Hook & Co.

 James Hook & Co. sells an iconic roll in an iconic waterfront dining room.
 These cats have been in business since 1925, and trap their own lobster that they sell in the restaurant.